luyaor/keywgh/about/about.md

 <p text-align="left">A drunk man will find his way home, but a drunk bird may get lost forever. </p> <cite style='float:right'>-- Shizuo Kakutani</cite>
 </blockquote>
 </div>

-Credit to my instructor of *Applied Stochastic Processes*, [Prof. Dayue Chen](http://www.math.pku.edu.cn/teachers/dayue/indexE.htm).
+The first time I heard this story is from my instructor of *Applied Stochastic Processes*, [Prof. Dayue Chen](http://www.math.pku.edu.cn/teachers/dayue/indexE.htm).

+Another example I learnd in this course is that, "Life is a martingale."
+Though he meant that life is therefore ergodic and don't feel upset when you meet troubles, I still hope it can be a submartingale.

+[\\]: <> <div id="right_col"><blockquote > Life is a martingale.</blockquote></div>